xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 7.1 Remove dead code associated with proxies
-During proxy analysis it was observed that the coloring file bp.core/color/ooaofooa_package_spec.clr that was used in the past to specify proxy classes is no longer used.
-This was found looking at a reference to how proxies were modified during the implementation of multi file persistence [i845 Technical note section 2.1.1 ](i845.tnt).
+During proxy analysis it was observed that the coloring file bp.core/color/ooaofooa_package_spec.clr that was used in the past to specify proxy classes contained operations no longer used.
+This was found while looking at a reference to how proxies were initially
+[i845 Technical note section 2.1.1 ](i845.tnt).
 An issue was reaised to remove this dead code []() and the task was performed.
+7.1.1 Remove the following opertions from bp.core/color/ooaofooa_package_spec.clr
+* markComponentsAndContainments
+* markComponentRoot
+* markContainmentAssociation
+7.1.2 Remove places where markComponentsAndContainments() was called.